when reality becomes unreal

 The never-before-seen consists, for example, of seeing a familiar face and suddenly find strange or foreign.
 Musicians can have this feeling when they get lost in a passage of music they know very well.
 We also feel this effect when we arrive in a familiar place and feel disoriented or take a new look at it.

 This is still an experience rarer than déjà vu and perhaps even more unusual and disturbing.
-When people are asked to describe it in questionnaires about daily life experiences, we get responses such as “During an exam, I write a word like “appetite” correctly, but I read and reread the word because I can’t be sure it’s well written.”
+When people are asked to describe it in questionnaires regarding daily life experiences, we get responses such as “During an exam, I write a word like “appetite” correctly, but I read and reread the word because I can’t be sure it’s well written.”

 In everyday life, this can be caused by repetition or staring at something, but this is not always the case.
 Akira, a member of our team, once had this feeling while driving on the highway, which required him to stop on the shoulder to relieve his feeling of not knowing what to do with the pedals and steering wheel. can “reset”.
 Luckily, this doesn’t happen often.